Students

 Generative AI and Academic Integrity

-The KU Code of Ethical Conduct also provides guidance, emphasizing the importance of demonstrating accountability, modeling ethical standards; fostering honest pursuit of knowledge; ensuring originality of work, and attributing ideas drawn from others’ intellectual work.
+The KU Code of Ethical Conduct further emphasizes accountability, ethical decision making, originality of work, and appropriate attribution of ideas drawn from others’ intellectual contributions.

 Additional Resources